.com vs .net: Key differences between these domain extensions

 Experts advise including relevant keywords in your domain, such as mycakeshop.com instead of myshop.com.
 People who see your domain name will immediately know what your company is about.
 That’s more important than the domain extension alone.

-When to Use .com Domain Names?
+When to use .com domain names?

-The domain extension .com represents a professional entity that does business online.
+The .com domain extension represents a professional entity that does business online.
 Due to this, the suffix .com is highly valuable from a branding standpoint.

 It does not mean, though, that only for-profit companies are eligible to use .com.
-If you’re a non-profit organization, use a .com domain name to sell items or promote events to raise funds for your cause.
+If you’re a non-profit organization, you can use a .com domain name to sell items or promote events to raise funds for your cause.

 Today, the use of .com is more general in scope.
 Aside from a business website, a personal blog and a portfolio site can also go with the .com domain extension to improve their online presence.

-When to Use .net Domain Names?
+When to use .net domain names?

 A .net domain extension is best for websites that operate in the technology and networking field.
 It helps the audience understand what your business is by simply looking at your domain name.